 In the summer months, whitewater rafting

 is also a very popular activity in the Royal Gorge.
 Tourists travel from around the world to tackle the Class IV rapids of the Arkansas River and enjoy the scenery of the gorge.
 The Royal Gorge Route Railroad

 is another spectacular way to travel through the Royal Gorge.
-The Royal Gorge Bridge & Park is open on weekends only for guided tours beginning March 15, 2014, until the Grand Re-Opening August of 2014.
-For information, please call 800-525-2250 or visit royalgorgebridge.com
+The Royal Gorge Bridge & Park has it's grand re-opening scheduled for August 30, 2014.
+For information, please visit royalgorgebridge.com